 Sacramento County Employees Were Targeted

-Sacramento, Calif., January 21, 2022 - Multiple Sacramento County employees, on June 22, 2021, were the target of a malicious phishing campaign that consisted of emails designed to trick victims into revealing sensitive login credentials to their computer account.
+On May 15, 2023, multiple Sacramento County employees were the target of a malicious phishing campaign that consisted of emails designed to trick victims into revealing sensitive login credentials to their computer account.
 A total of five employees furnished their County login credentials into an external website.

-The security audit of the user's mailboxes completed on Nov.
-17, 2021, revealed the exposure of 2,096 protected health information and 816 Personal Identifiable Information records were identified.
-Based on the contact information on file, these individuals were mailed a notification of the data exposure on January 21, 2022, and were notified that they will have the no charge option to have one year of credit monitoring, credit resolution, and identity restoration services to all impacted individuals.
-This information has also been posted virtually and at office locations the individuals had visited.
+The security audit of the user's mailboxes completed and revealed the exposure of 5,525 protected health information and 474 Personal Identifiable Information records are being reviewed.
+Based on the contact information on file, impacted individuals will be mailed a notification of the data exposure once all have been identified.
+These victims will have the no charge option to have one year of credit monitoring, credit resolution, and identity restoration services to all impacted individuals.
+This information will also be posted at office locations the individuals had visited.

 Safeguards in Place Prior to the Incident: